pierrechevalier83/kicad_cli/readme.md

 You should then find the file: recording.ogv in your pcb project's directory.
 Open it with `mpv`, `vlc` or your favourite video player.

-WIP
-===

-This work is a work in progress.

-TODO:
-* More configurability, in particular for the timeouts

 Prior art
 ===
 This work is heavily inspired by prior work from the Productize, Scott Bezek